krystianbeduch/programming-blog/README.md

 Users can manage thir posts by selecting `Zarządzaj postami` (Manage posts) in the drop-down menu.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/posts-comments/user-account-menu.png" alt="User account menu" title="User account menu">

-Users can preview their posts, go directly to a post, edit it in a dedicateted form or delete it.<br>
+Users can preview their posts, go directly to a post, edit it in a dedicated form or delete it.<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/posts-comments/user-posts.png" alt="User posts" title="User posts">

 There is also a table with posting statistics in an abbreviated form.<br>